Tiger Woods: Background and family

-Woods was born on December 30, 1975, in Cypress, California, to Earl and Kultida "Tida" Woods.
-He is their only child, though he has two half-brothers and a half-sister from his father's first marriage.
-Earl was a retired U.S. Army officer and Vietnam War veteran.
-Earl was born to African-American parents and was also said to be of European and Native American descent.
-Kultida (née Punsawad) is originally from Thailand, where Earl met her when he was on a tour of duty there in 1968.
-She is of mixed Thai, Chinese, and Dutch ancestry.
-In 2002, ESPN claimed: "For the record, he is one-quarter Thai, one-quarter Chinese, one-quarter Caucasian, one-eighth African American and one-eighth Native American."
-Tiger has described his ethnic make-up as "Cablinasian (a syllabic abbreviation he coined from Caucasian, Black, American Indian, and Asian).
+Woods was born on December 30, 1975, in Cypress, California, a suburb of Los Angeles.
+He is the only child of Earl and Kultida "Tida" Woods.
+He has two half‑brothers and a half‑sister from his father's first marriage.
+Earl, a retired U.S. Army officer and Vietnam War veteran, was born to African-American parents and was also described as having European, Chinese, and Native American (Cherokee) ancestry.
+Kultida was originally from Thailand, where she met Earl during his tour of duty in 1968.
+She was of mixed Thai, Chinese, and Dutch descent.
+In 2002, ESPN stated that Woods was "one-quarter Thai, one-quarter Chinese, one-quarter Caucasian, one-eighth African American and one-eighth Native American."
+Woods has described his ethnic background as "Cablinasian, a term he coined from Caucasian, Black, American Indian, and Asian.

-Woods's first name, Eldrick, was chosen by his mother because it began with "E" (for Earl) and ended with "K" (for Kultida).
-His middle name Tont is a traditional Thai name.
-He was nicknamed Tiger in honor of his father's friend, South Vietnamese Colonel Vuong Dang Phong, who had also been known as Tiger.
-Woods has a niece, Cheyenne Woods, who played for the Wake Forest University golf team and turned professional in 2012 when she made her pro debut in the LPGA Championship.
+His mother chose his first name, Eldrick, because it began with "E" (for Earl) and ended with "K" (for Kultida).
+His middle name, Tont, is a traditional Thai name.
+He was nicknamed Tiger in honor of his father's friend, South Vietnamese colonel Vuong Dang Phong, who was also known as "Tiger".
+Woods's niece, Cheyenne Woods, played collegiate golf at Wake Forest University and turned professional in 2012, making her debut at the LPGA Championship.

-Earl Woods died on May 3, 2006.
-Kultida Woods died on February 4, 2025.
-Woods paid tribute to his mother after her death, saying "without her none of my personal achievements would have been possible."
+Earl died on May 3, 2006.
+Kultida died on February 4, 2025.
+Following his mother's death, Woods stated that "without her none of my personal achievements would have been possible."